Skip to Content

 • Phase 3 focuses on leadership and professional development by placing the graduate on a unit where they may be hired upon program completion.

-The didactic component will consist of weekly classroom activities driven by a CCNE-aligned curriculum including post-clinical conference for experiential learning and evidence-based practice exploration.
+Didactic consist of activities driven by a CCNE-aligned curriculum.
 Interactive learning sessions will include:

 • Case Studies